 The College is home or host to a number of research and cultural centers, performance and lecture series, and other programs including:

 - CSU’s Arts Campus encompasses both Play House Square and the Middough Building.
 These locations include offices, classrooms, studios, and other support space for the CSU Department of Art and Design and Department of Theatre and Dance, as well as the Cleveland Play House.

 - Bioethics Center and certificate program, which maintains a collaboration with the Bio-Ethics Network of Ohio (BENO).

 - Black Studies Program, which includes the African American Cultural Center and the Jazz Heritage Orchestra.

-- Center for Arts and Innovation with focus on Dance and Movement, Creative Words and Music, and Creative Thought.
+- Center for Arts and Innovation with foci on Dance and Movement, Creative Words and Music, and Creative Thought.

-- The Center for Public History and Digital Humanities is focused on bringing together individuals and scholarship in history, education, library and information sciences and technology in order to better serve the public.
+- The Center for Public History + Digital Humanities is focused on bringing together individuals and scholarship in history, education, library and information sciences, and technology in order to better serve the public.

-- The Center for Slovenian Studies supports Slovenian language study and culture outreach for the local Slovenian community.
+- The Center for Slovenian Studies supports Slovenian language study and cultural outreach for the local Slovenian community.